akhilkoregithub/employee-attendance-django-project/README.md

 # Technologies used:
 - Frontend (Bootstrap - 5.3)
 - Backend (Django web framework - 5.0)
-- Database (Postgres SQL database)
+- Database (sqlite3 or Postgres SQL database)

 # Note:
 - Internet is required for run the project because of I used bootstrap CDN